TRANSFIGURATION REFUGEE WELCOMING WEEKEND MARCH 16 and 17

 Pope Francis began the two year, global Share the Journey Campaign on September 27, 2017 to support our brothers and sisters who have fled their homes to seek a decent and safe life for their families.

-What does this mean for refugees in Catholic Charities Atlanta programs?
-Fewer arrivals means that fewer refugee families are brought to safety, and fewer families will be reunited with their loved ones already here.
-The refugee program is built around welcoming those who have fled persecution for a new home, and a new life, in America.
-Despite the reduction in new families arriving, Catholic Charities Atlanta remains dedicated to serving, to the highest standards, all who arrive as well as those families and individuals who are already here.
-We continue to need donations of household items, furniture, and other basic living essentials for those we serve.
+The refugee program is built around welcoming those who have fled persecution to a new home, and a new life, in America.
+Despite the reduction in new families arriving, Catholic Charities Atlanta remains dedicated to serving all who arrive as well as those families and individuals who are already here to the highest standards.
+We continue to need donations of household items, furniture, children daycare and afterschool care activities, and other basic living essentials for those we serve.
 With the support that we receive from the community, our work offers mercy, treats all with dignity, and helps those we serve to transform their lives toward a bright, successful future.

 Our dedicated volunteers help make these opportunities happen.
 Here are ways to get involved: